particify/arsnova-server/src/site/markdown/installation.md

 You can download the latest version from our
 [GitHub releases page](https://github.com/thm-projects/arsnova-backend/releases).

-To deploy the backend on the Tomcat Servlet container, copy the file to Tomcat's webapp directory and name it `api.war`.
+To deploy the backend on the Tomcat Servlet container, copy the file to Tomcat's webapp directory, and name it `api.war`.

 Check that the application is deployed correctly by sending a HTTP request: